 Does emergency contraception (EC) cause an abortion?

-No. Emergency contraception (EC) does not work if a woman is already pregnant.
+No. Emergency contraception (EC) does not work if a person is already pregnant.
 EC will NOT cause an abortion.

 Names of EC you should be familiar with: